springfuse/springfuse.github.com/_posts/2013-03-05-jsf2-conversation.md

 In between it enforces a strict navigation between pages (like spring webflow or up coming Faces Flow do)

 For our case, data-driven applications, a conversation is created each time the user wants to edit a JPA Entity.
-It starts with a search page, continue with an edit page and when the user is done editing, he goes back the the search page.
+It starts with a search page, continue with an edit page and when the user is done editing, he goes back to the search page.
 From there, he can click from the menu a quit button which terminates the conversation.

 From the main edit page the user can of course edit the entity's properties but he can also **manage the entity's associations** (if any).